schwamster/performance-log-middleware/README.md

 Be aware that asp.net core logging is semantic/structured so the order matters and you cant address a paramter by {1}.
 It will always use the paramters in the same order => [asp.net core log formatting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging#log-message-format-string)

+Look at the unit tests (category: usage) if you want more examples on how to set up logging, e.g. with serilog

 ###Contributions

 Contributors are very welcome.
 Missing a feature?
 Have some hints about what can be done better?